 Think about your overall health needs, limitations and capabilities when you make your emergency preparedness plan.
 In addition, consider what needs you may have should you have to shelter-in-place or evacuate to a different location.
 Below are a few recommendations when making your plan:

 - Create a support network to help you plan for an emergency.
 Consider family, neighbors, friends, service providers, faith-based and community groups.
 Tell someone you trust where you keep your emergency supplies and give them a key to your home.

 - Contact your community's emergency management director and work with them to use their emergency planning resources.

-- Sign up for emergency alerts and call 2-1-1 for information about critical health and human services available in your community.
+- Sign up for emergency alerts from your community and call 2-1-1 for information about critical health and human services available in your area.